vivekcoh/scripts/powershell/migrateIsilonProtectionGroup/README.md

 Place all files in a folder together and run the script like so:

-To update all Isilon protection jobs:
+To migrate an Isilon protection group:

 ```powershell
 ./migrateIsilonProtectionGroup.ps1 -sourceCluster myOldCluster `